Jaykant-yadav/Data-Structure-Algorithms/DSA/Queues/Queues.md

 4. Stack Using Two Queue
 5. Queue Using Two Stack
 6. First non-repeating letter in a stream of character - `Flipkart`
 7. InterLeave Two Halves of a Queue -
+8. Queue Reversal - O(n), O(n)
+9. Stack & Queue Using Deque